BERKELEY LABORATORY RESEARCH COMPUTING

 Oct 25, 2011 - Supercomputing As A Service

-Together with researchers in EETD, we are evaluating the use of hot-water, direct-to-chip liquid cooling on a 800-core Intel IvyBridge cluster.
-Help us test this system by running your code on it.
-Contact us for more info.
+Together with researchers in EETD, we evaluated the use of hot-water, direct-to-chip liquid cooling on a 800-core Intel IvyBridge cluster.
+Does it work well?
+Ask us.

 Material Science Division We recently completed a dedicated 1824-core Intel SandyBridge processor cluster, Catamount, for MSD researchers.
 The system will be used to investigate the development of advanced materials.